 These spots come in all sorts of styles, colors, and can be incorporated with a wide range of other activities to really make them stand out.
 Being big or small, classical looking or ultra modern, an outdoor cookery can seemingly have a personality and life of its own.

 Before you go down the path of creating your own outdoor kitchen though, you can probably imagine there are many things you need to keep in mind.

 There is all sorts of planning and budgeting that needs to be done, along with potentially tremendous amount of carpentry, plumbing, and electrical works that can go into it.
 All in all this can be a bit overwhelming if you don’t know where to start.

-Whatever your ultimate goal is for your outdoor space, make sure to always have these 10 outdoor kitchen design consideration in mind if this is your chosen route.
+Whatever your ultimate goal is for your outdoor space, make sure to always have these 10 design tips for your outdoor kitchen handy to guide you along, if this is your chosen route.

 To begin you need to pick the spot that your outdoor kitchen is going to be located.
 Picking the incorrect spot can cause greatly reduce the quality of your experience.
 Ideally you want to pick a location that is close to your indoor kitchen, as this allows you the flexibility to take food in and out.

 A well placed outdoor canteen should have a direct connection to the interior.
 When you are figuring out the right spot, keep in mind the movement of the sun.

 Chances are, unless you invest into some sort of source of heat – things like fire pits, fireplaces, and patio heaters – you’re going to do most of your hosting during the warmer months.
 This means the trajectory of the sun will be located at the East to West extremes.